wataruito/Codes_in_Emotional_sync_Ito_et_al/README.md

 This document describes the codes in the manuscript and how to run them using an example video.

 ### Installation
-Please open the notebook file, "python_codes_in_manuscript.ipynb", which describes detailed procudure and usage.
+Please open the notebook file, `python_codes_in_manuscript.ipynb`, which describes detailed procudure and usage.